-How to Create Labels in Gmail
+How to Create Folders in Gmail (or Labels)

 There are a few different approaches.
 If you’re creating labels from scratch, you can head to the Settings menu.
 The second tab from the left is Labels, where you’ll be able to manage existing labels and create new ones.

 Scroll past “System labels” and “Categories” to get to “Labels” at the bottom.
 There, you can click “Create new label.”
 There’s nothing fancy to worry about here.
 You’ll just need to name your new label.

 You’ll also see an option to “Nest label under.”
 This is intended to serve as a type of subfolder.
 If you check this box, you can use the dropdown menu to select an existing label, and “nest” your new label under that parent label.